 Fort Supply History

-Historic Fort Supply was established on November 18, 1868, as "Camp of Supply" for the winter campaign against the Southern Plains Indians in what is now western Oklahoma.
-From this post Lieutenant Colonel George A. Custer led the Seventh U.S. Cavalry south to the Washita River and destroyed the village of Cheyenne Chief Black Kettle.
+Historic Fort Supply was established on November 18, 1868, as Camp of Supply for the winter campaign against the Southern Plains Indians in what is now western Oklahoma.
+From this post Lieutenant Colonel George A. Custer led the Seventh US Cavalry south to the Washita River and destroyed the village of Cheyenne Chief Black Kettle.

 The military presence in the region was felt for the next twenty-five years as troops from the post performed peace-keeping duties monitoring the Cheyenne and Arapaho reservation and the Cherokee Outlet.
 Camp Supply was the temporary seat of the Cheyenne and Arapaho Indian Agency in 1869 and early 1870.

 Cavalry escorted cattle drives along the Western or Texas Trail as they made their way through the territory from Texas to Dodge City, Kansas.
 In the early 1880s they policed large grazing leases that cattlemen held on the Indian lands and the Cherokee Outlet.
 When Camp Supply became Fort Supply in December 1878, the post had become the hub of transportation and communication in a region that included southwest Kansas, the Texas Panhandle, and western Indian Territory.
 Troops built the roads and telegraph lines that linked the forts, reservations, and region’s settlements.
 They protected the stage coaches, freight haulers, and travelers as they moved along the trails.

-The Run of 1893 opened the lands of the Cherokee Outlet to non-Indian settlement.
+The Land Run of 1893 opened the lands of the Cherokee Outlet to non-Indian settlement.
 The troops at Fort Supply policed the operation that proved to be the last major task for the soldiers.
 The frontier was closing and the presence of the army was no longer required.
 In late 1894, the post was abandoned, and the property turned over to the Department of the Interior.

 The old post became the State of Oklahoma’s first state-operated mental institution with the arrival of the first patients in 1908.
 Northwest Center for Behavioral Health continues to serve the mental health needs of Oklahoma.
 Starting in 1969, the Oklahoma Historical Society assumed responsibility for the five remaining army period buildings.
 Since 1998, the William S. Key Correctional Center, a minimum security prison facility, has occupied most of the old post and hospital grounds.